soupi/learn-haskell-blog-generator/src/12-faq.md

 ### How to understand type errors

 GHC type errors are often not the most friendly error messages, but they mean well!
-They are just trying to help us find inconsistencies in our code - often with regards to type usage, they help us avoid making errors.
+They are just trying to help us find inconsistencies in our code - often with regard to type usage, they help us avoid making errors.

 When you run into error messages, start by reading them carefully